near/discovery-docs/docs/tutorial/hello-near.md

 title: Smart Contract Interaction
 ---

 Your frontend can interact with different blockchains using the built-in Discovery API.
-Lets see how to create an applications that reads and stores a greeting from a NEAR smart contract.
+Let's see how to create an application that reads and stores a greeting from a NEAR smart contract.

 ![widgets](@site/static/docs/hello-near-logedin.png)
 *View of our Hello Near app when the user is logged-in*